Ranging from immediate circumstances to larger convictions, here are 10 good reasons for saying no to sex.

 - You would be embarrassed to tell your best friend.

-- You will feel bad about it in the morning and have less self-respect than you would if you didn’t have a sexual relationship with him or her.
+- You will feel bad about it in the morning and have less self-respect.

-I know I am making all this sound very logical and sexual involvement with someone seldom has much logic to it.
-So ultimately, the best way to know is to trust your gut instincts and do what feels right and what you know you will be able to love yourself for the next day.
+While this may all sound very logical, sexual involvement with someone seldom has much logic to it.
+Ultimately, the best way to identify good reasons for saying no to sex is to trust your gut instincts and ask if you will be able to love yourself the next day.

-For some people it may work to be sexually involved right away.
-For others, it is the right time after spending a month or two dating.
-Sometimes it isn’t right until there is an exclusivity agreement or even until they are married.
-The ultimate question is, when is it right for you?
+Timing is a big reason.
+For some people, it doesn’t work to be sexually involved with a person right away.
+For others, it’s after spending a month or two dating.
+Sometimes it isn’t right until there is an exclusivity agreement or even until marriage.
+The ultimate question is: When is it right for you?

-I encourage you to ask yourself, before the pressure of the moment arises, “What do you need to know, or feel, before it is right for you to begin a sexual relationship?”
+If the time isn’t right for whatever reasons, I encourage you to ask yourself, before the pressure of the moment arises, “What do I need to know, or feel, before it is right for me to begin a sexual relationship?”

-Let your body cast a vote, then use your head along with your heart to make decisions that are in alignment with your goals and values.
+Reasons for saying no to sex and saying no to sexual relationships will involve your mind, body, and spirit.
+Let your body have a say, but also use your head and your heart to make decisions that are in alignment with your goals and values.